-The funds do not borrow except for short-term arrangements for settlement purposes or if an emergency or extraordinary situation arises.
+Except for the geared funds and funds that may short sell, most funds do not borrow except for short-term arrangements for settlement purposes or if an emergency or extraordinary situation arises.

 Borrowing can only occur in line with a fund's investment strategy.
 If a fund borrows, this is detailed in the strategy of the fund.